-In 2020 as the year of the Covid 19 pandemic with local lockdowns and restrictions there are more changes to be accommodated as social distancing rules will prevent Bonfire Night going ahead.
+The Covid 19 pandemic means there are more changes to be accommodated as vaccine passports and social distancing rules to be accommodated before Bonfire Night from going ahead.

 No matter where or how the Bonfire Night tradition originated it is a great event for all ages and on a clear dry night it is a very unique experience.
 Sausages and Toffee apples can complete the cold evening standing watching the huge fire that would have been assembled by the Forres residents in Grant Park.

-So If the pandemic allows and you are visiting on the 5th November perhaps next year find yourself a good vantage point in Grant Park and enjoy the atmosphere – write your name in the dark with a light for me.
+So If the pandemic allows and you are visiting on the 5th November perhaps next year find yourself a good vantage point in Grant Park and enjoy the atmosphere – write your name in the dark with sparkler or light for me.

-Of poignant importance here in November is Remembrance Sunday where wreaths are laid in remembrance of those in the armed forces that lost their lives at the end of the First World War.
-Commerated on the 11th hour of the 11th day of the 11th month when the war ended in 1918.
+Of poignant importance here in November in Scotland and the whole of the UK is Remembrance Sunday where wreaths are laid in remembrance of those in the armed forces that lost their lives at the end of the First World War.
+Commemorated on the 11th hour of the 11th day of the 11th month when the war ended in 1918.
 It is particularly poignant in this house as Major Galloway the original owner of Blervie House died in 1915.

 Johnstons’ of Elgin November Sale